preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 The list of options at the bottom will differ depending on type of property.
 For more information, see below.

+You can "lock" the settings for a property and then it can't be edited anywhere else but here.
+If a property is unlocked the settings can be edited in the Property block.
+Click the icon to lock or unlock.

 Setup and Edit can be also be available, as here for Sharepoint Term set.

 .. image:: user-management-properties-new-variant.png